braxliu0329/2023-NetworkTrafficAnalysis/README.md

 _When finished running the program, don't forget to deactivate the virtual environment using `deactivate`._

 #### Tshark
 Tshark is a CLI version of Wireshark, and provides tools used in the follow stream functionality in the program.
+Linux users can download just Tshark, but Windows users will need to install both Wireshark and Tshark, and follow other steps.

-- Download [Tshark 4.2.x](https://www.wireshark.org/download/src/wireshark-4.2.4.tar.xz) from source and install the package *Any version from 4.2 onwards should work.
+*Any version from 4.2 onwards should work.
 Using any earlier version means the UTF-8 encoding is not available when following streams*

-- Alternatively, follow these steps
+##### Windows

+- Download the wireshark installer from [here](https://www.wireshark.org/#download)
+- In file explorer, select the install path of Wireshark.
+- Search your start menu for "Edit environment variables for your account".
+- Edit Path.
+(Should point to Python installation).
+- Hit OK to save the modified PATH environment.
+- Once PATH is set, run TShark to check if everything works correctly (you need to restart the cmd shell first).

+##### Linux
+- Download [Tshark 4.2.x](https://www.wireshark.org/download/src/wireshark-4.2.4.tar.xz) from source and install the package

 ```
 wget https://www.wireshark.org/download/src/wireshark-4.2.4.tar.xz -O /tmp/wireshark-4.2.4.tar.xz